better-internet/radworks-docs/docs/understanding-radicle/faq.md

 Not yet — so make sure to keep it in a safe place!

 ## Why do I have to enter my passphrase everytime?
-Interactions through Git and the remote helper are adhoc and don't have the benefit of a long-running daemon - i.e. Upstream client.
-That means for now the passphrase as to be provided every time you interact with Radicle outside of a client.
+Interactions through Git and the remote helper are ad-hoc and don't have the benefit of a long-running daemon - i.e. Upstream client.
+That means for now the passphrase has to be provided every time you interact with Radicle outside of a client.

 ## I can't find a project on the network or see a peer's changes.
 What should I do?